Attribute Control Charts (p, np, c, u): Implementation and Factory Deployment

 return df[["metric", "center_line", "ucl", "lcl"]]

-Deploying attribute charts in live manufacturing environments introduces constraints that theoretical textbooks rarely address.
-First, subgroup definition must align with physical process boundaries.
+Subgroup definition.
+Subgroup boundaries must align with physical process boundaries.
 Mixing lots from different shifts, tooling setups, or raw material batches violates the independence assumption and inflates false alarms.
-When subgroup sizes fluctuate by more than ±25% from the average, standardized limits (Z-score transformation) should replace raw UCL/LCL plotting to maintain visual interpretability.
+When subgroup sizes fluctuate by more than ±25% from the average, variable limits (calculated per subgroup) are mandatory.

-Third, data pipeline resilience is non-negotiable.
-MES timestamps frequently drift, and manual inspection logs contain nulls.
-The implementation above uses vectorized pandas operations and explicit column validation to prevent silent NaN propagation.
-In production, wrap the chart engine in a scheduled orchestration layer (e.g., Apache Airflow or Prefect) that validates data completeness before triggering limit recalculation.
+Data pipeline resilience.
+MES timestamps frequently drift and manual inspection logs contain nulls.
+The implementation above uses explicit column validation and weighted-average center lines to prevent silent NaN propagation.
+In production, wrap the chart engine in a scheduled orchestration layer (Apache Airflow or Prefect) that validates data completeness before triggering limit recalculation.